amorphose/Solar-System-Explorer/README.md

 2. **Unblock the file to allow macros**
    - Right-click on *Solar System Explorer`.xlsm`* and choose **Properties**.
-   - If you see a message at the bottom that says *“This file came from another computer and might be blocked to help protect this computer”*, check **Unblock**, then click **OK**.
+   - If you see a message at the bottom that says *“This file came from another computer and might be blocked to help protect this computer”*, check **Unblock**, then click **Apply**.
    - This ensures that Excel will not automatically disable macros.

 3. **Install the Astromoony font**